 I’m fascinated and excited by the three-dimensional, sculptural aspects of oil paint, the way light passes through their layers and bounces off brushstrokes.
 I love the way this can create a feeling of the painting dancing or moving as you view it from different locations, and that oil paintings must be seen in person to have a full sense of their three-dimensionality.
 In this day and age of instant gratification and fast, bright images, I’m compelled toward work that is subtle and requires seeing in person with quiet contemplation to grasp fully.

 Although she no longer dances professionally, Gayle continues to dance Argentine tango socially around New York City and wherever she travels in the world.
 She teaches tango every Monday night with Tioma Maloratsky as well as teaching private tango and drawing/painting lessons.
-You can read more about her past tango events at gayleandtioma.com
+Every now and then they perform.
+You can read more about her tango life at gayleandtioma.com